koor-tech/handbook.koor.tech/docs/handbook/company/legal-general-business.md

 - Cash Advance requires an approval from the team member's manager
 - Cash Advance requestor should forward the manager's approval to [accounting@koor.tech](mailto:accounting@koor.tech) to coordinate a payment
-- Accounting will either issue a cash advance payment in Pilot or the Executive Assistant will issue a cash advance in Wise
+- Accounting will either issue a cash advance payment in Non-US Employee Management or the Executive Assistant will issue a cash advance in Wise
 - The requestor should submit all receipts to Expensify right after the advanced cash is used for business purposes.
 Timely submitted receipts is very important and this will help accounting team to record these transactions properly
 - Please name the expense report "Cash Advance expenses, receipt submission only" so the accounting team will know this is to offset the cash advance balance